burhanelgun/Dynamic-Web-Project/README.md

 4.Fill the user and password blanks with your username and password of github account.

-5.Next the scrrens and finish the import project.
+5.Skip the screen and finish the import project.

 6.Go this path : Right click of the project -> New -> Other -> Server -> Tomcat v9.0 server and create this server.